beingnivesh8/2project/README.md

 # 2project
 PHONEPE PULSE DATA VISUALIZATION AND EXPLORATION : A USER FRIENDLY TOOL USING STREAMLIT AND PLOTLY

-This project aims to develop a user-friendly Streamlit application that utilizes PhonePe Pulse dataset using Git cloning to extract information ,stores it in a SQL database and enable the users to get geoplots and other visualization elements for enhanced data exploration and insights in the Streamlit app.
+This project aims to develop a user-friendly Streamlit application that utilizes PhonePe Pulse dataset using Git cloning to extract information, stores it in a SQL database and enable the users to get geoplots and other visualization elements for enhanced data exploration and insights in the Streamlit app.

 # INTRODUCTION: